-Major EU-backed skills project to support careers of 7,000 people in North Wales has been announced by Finance and Government Business Minister, Jane Hutt.
+A major EU-backed skills project to accelerate the careers of people in North Wales has been announced by Finance and Government Business Minister, Jane Hutt.

 The £16.2m Skills for Employers and Employees (SEE) project will provide training programmes targeted at businesses in key sectors of the North Wales economy.